skounis/private-public-trust/Whitepaper.md

 ### Initiating Secure Communication:
 Here we outline the process of establishing encrypted communication between Alice and Bob using private/public key cryptography.
 This process ensures that sensitive information exchanged between the two parties remains confidential and secure.

-1. **Alice Encrypts and Signs the Message:**
-    - Alice writes her message.
-    - She then encrypts the message using Bob's public key to ensure that only Bob can decrypt and read it.
-    - Additionally, Alice signs the encrypted message using her private key to provide authentication and verification of the message's origin.
+1. **Encryption and Signing:** Alice encrypts her message with Bob's public key, ensuring only he can decrypt it.
+She also signs the message with her private key, proving her identity and message integrity.
-2. **Bob Receives the Message:**
-    - Bob receives the encrypted and signed message from Alice.
-    - He verifies the signature on the message using Alice's public key to confirm its authenticity and integrity.
-    - Next, Bob decrypts the message using his private key, allowing him to read the contents securely.
+2. **Receiving and Verifying:** Bob receives the encrypted and signed message.
+He first verifies Alice's signature using her public key to confirm authenticity.
+Then, he uses his private key to decrypt the message, accessing its contents securely.

 ### Enhancing Trust in Secure Communication:

-Building upon the process of secure communication, this section introduces the concept of enhancing trust in the communication channel by leveraging trusted certificates issued by a reputable authority, such as the Bank.
+For even greater security, Alice can obtain a certificate from the bank, verifying her public key.
+This certificate, signed by the bank using its private key, acts as a trusted reference, assuring Bob of Alice's identity and message legitimacy.

 This approach enhances the trustworthiness of the communication channel and is the approach we will follow in the subsequent examples.